jaiisrani/Isoperimetric-Inequalities/README.md

-## Exploring the conjunction of isoperimetric inequalities with optimization algorithms for solving challenging isoperimetric tasks in planar space, graphs, and swarm exploration strategy development.
+## Exploring the conjunction of isoperimetric inequalities and optimization algorithms for solving challenging isoperimetric tasks in planar space, graphs, and swarm exploration strategy development.

 # The Greedy Algorithm